Italian Customs to Be Aware of When Traveling

 READ

-Travel Agents for Trips to Italy
+Travel Restrictions to Italy From Ireland

 While using public transportation in Italy, it is essential to follow certain courtesies.
 Firstly, always remember to validate your ticket before boarding a train or bus to avoid fines.
 Be considerate of others by offering your seat to elderly or pregnant passengers.
 Additionally, keeping noise levels down and avoiding loud conversations will contribute to a peaceful atmosphere on public transport.